 - Needs many Stubs.

-- Modules at lower level are tested inadequately.
+- Modules at a lower level are tested inadequately.

-The integration test procedure irrespective of the test strategies (discussed above):
+The Integration test procedure irrespective of the Software testing strategies (discussed above):

 - Design the Test Scenarios, Cases, and Scripts.